danwing/referee/draft-wing-settle-referee.md

 Referee, helps clients identify and authenticate previously-enrolled servers within the local domain.
-The Referee system purposefully avoids Public Key Infrastructure using X.509 {{?PKIX=RFC5280}}, instead using an "allowlist" of public keys.
+The Referee system purposefully avoids Public Key Infrastructure using X.509 {{?PKIX=RFC5280}}, instead using an "allow list" of public keys.

 When clients TLS connect to a server on the local domain and encounter a self-signed certificate that might otherwise cause an authentication